chriscorwin/demuxe/README.md

     +-- localization.json
 ```

+NOTE: The folder name is named after the brand (eg, `/brand-themes/ducati/`) but the actual files themselves are named `brand` as the core brand theme files are standardized across all brands.

-See `/brand-assets/ducati/` for an example of how this looks.
+See `/brand-themes/ducati/` for an example of how this looks.